ruchee/vimrc/vimfiles/bundle/vim-go/README.md

 * Lint your code with `golint`
 * Run your code through `go vet` to catch static errors.
 * Advanced source analysis tool with `oracle`
+* Precise type-safe renaming of identifiers with `gorename`
 * List all source files and dependencies
 * Checking with `errcheck` for unchecked errors.
 * Integrated and improved snippets.
 Supports `ultisnips` or `neosnippet`